I get a message saying that “the macOS installation couldn’t be completed” during an update.

 In most cases, you can solve this issue simply with a restart.
 As you may already know, most of the minor glitches related to macOS can be fixed with a restart.
 To do this, you should choose the Apple menu at the top right.

 Then, select the option called “Restart.”
 If not, you can even press and hold the power button and shut down the Mac.
 Then, you should turn it on.

 #3 – Use a Combo Installer to Finish the Installation

 As mentioned before, the macOS installation couldn’t be completed due to a corrupted installer as well.
 If that’s the case with your Mac, use a combo installer and overcome it.

-To do that, you should go to their support website of Apple and download their Combo installer.
-In fact, a Combo installer is a tool that can install your macOS updates smoother.
+To do that, you should go to the support website of Apple and download their Combo installer.
+In fact, a Combo installer is a tool that can install your macOS updates more smoother.